Chen-Zidi/ID1212_Project/README.md

 ##KTH-ID1212-project Client side application

 ### Running environment
 Please do not use Chrome.
-The web app should run well on firefox.
+The web app should run well on firefox and Edge.
 Not sure about other browsers.
+In order to run on firefox and Edge, you first need to access https://localhost:10086/hello and trust the certificate (which should be alerted as unsafe, but it is actually can be trustable from us).
+Then you can access to localhost:8088/login to login or register.

 reference:
 1. login.html, register.html and signin.css are from bootstrap official website.